Edges of Earth expedition — Falkland Islands conservation fieldwork

 Every expedition sharpens the way I think about growth

-Leading a team of 13 through uncharted territory across 53 countries is not that different from navigating a brand through an uncertain market.
-Both demand clarity under pressure, a willingness to adapt, and the discipline to keep moving when the plan falls apart.
+Going to uncharted territory across 50+ countries is not that different from navigating a brand through an uncertain market.
+Both demand high-alert under pressure, a willingness to adapt, and the discipline to keep moving when the plan falls apart.
 The strategic frameworks I bring to my consulting work are forged in environments where the margin for error is measured in oxygen, not quarterly reports.

 Work With Me